billwear/billwear.github.io/index.md

 ### Unfinished

 The "unfinished" label seems ludicrous, if only because I have barely started.
 Though, I suppose, I could count up the renovation projects that are not quite finished.
-Perhaps I should focus on those in a dedicated way in the new year, perhaps alloting a specific amount of time each day to work on closure.
+Perhaps I should focus on those in a dedicated way in the new year, perhaps allocating a specific amount of time each day to work on closure.
 Simple steps are much easier to execute than grand plans, and we are certainly down to the craftsmanship phase of our work.
 I do need to complete some projects, though, it is certainly not my wife's wish to live in an unfinished home.

 ### Gravity

 I seem to have five or six suns, so the gravity could be complex.
-If the three-body problem is unsolveable, a seven-body problem is completely unpredictable and chaotic.
+If the three-body problem is unsolvable, a seven-body problem is completely unpredictable and chaotic.
 Still, there are principles and mathematics for dealing with chaos in a productive way.
 Perhaps step one is to learn those and try to apply them to my situation.

 ### Anchor